natasharivers/natasharivers/README.md

 **natasharivers/natasharivers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- :computer: I’m currently a Data Science student at Codeup
+- :computer: I am a Data Science student at Codeup- soon to graduate on September 3rd! :woman_student:
 - 🌱 I’m learning SQL, Python :snake:, Tableau, Statistics :chart_with_upwards_trend: and Storytelling
 - 👯 I’m looking to collaborate on any fun Data Science projects
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/natasha-rivers/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/natasha-rivers/), [gmail](natasha.tanya.rivers@gmail.com)

 - :airplane: Fun facts: I grew up in Zaragoza, Spain :es: and am fluent in Spanish